 Brand loyalty has eroded due to the recession that’s tightened consumer budgets and heightened cost consciousness.

-In 2011, roughly four out of ten shoppers buy the “brand they want most” in terms of consumer goods (namely things bought in grocery stores and drugstore), an erosion of over 10% based on research by comScore.
+In 2011, roughly four out of ten shoppers buy the “brand they want most” in terms of consumer goods (namely things bought in grocery stores and drugstores), an erosion of over 10% based on research by comScore.

 With tighter budgets, customers concentrate on purchasing must-have products and services.
 With fewer impulse purchases, need and purchase price override other factors.
 As a marketer, this has an impact on which products you choose to highlight and how they’re positioned.
-According to comScore research, one in five shoppers has converted to less expensive brands, often private label.
+According to ComScore research, one in five shoppers has converted to less expensive brands, often private labels.
 Additionally, shoppers will buy an alternative to their usual brand that’s on sale.

 Due to more restricted disposable income, consumers make different product tradeoffs.
 Depending on the items involved, it may mean using things longer, fixing what they have rather than buying new, or trading down to less expensive substitutes.
-It’s important to consider how these behaviors impact customers’ view of your merchandise.
+It’s important to consider how these behaviors impact customers’ views of your merchandise.

 Across age groups, except seniors, computer websites are the dominant choice for price comparisons.
 Other research confirms that consumers actively seek price savings, discounts and coupons via social media.
 While the mobile results appear relatively low, this may be driven by the fact that many retailers don’t have effective mobiles sites and consumers have been slow to use scanning and other information options.
 Interestingly, about 10% of respondents don’t compare prices.

 While this comScore research focused on consumer goods, the same challenges exist for all marketers who need to maintain profitability despite increasing production costs.
 And this needs to be done while positioning your firm for future growth.
 Here are five ways to position your marketing in this challenging market.